RenderKit/ospray/doc/api.md

 and lobes.
 It uses the GGX microfacet distribution with approximate multiple scattering for dielectrics and metals, uses the Oren-Nayar model for diffuse reflection, and is energy conserving.
-To create a Principled material, pass the type string "`Principled`" to `ospNewMaterial`.
+To create a Principled material, pass the type string "`principled`" to `ospNewMaterial`.
 Its parameters are listed in the table below.

   -------------------------------------------------------------------------------------------